Student Health Services

 We care.
 We heal.
 We educate.

 Student Health Services (SHS) is your clinic away from home.
 Our professional staff specializes in medical and psychiatric care for college students in a comfortable, non-judgmental environment.
-The clinic is conveniently located on campus and easy to use with a wide array of services including lab, x-ray, and pharmacy.
+The clinic is conveniently located on campus and easy to use with a wide array of services including lab and x-ray.

 Make an Appointment